kilroy-code/distributed-security/README2.md

 # Distributed Security

 This is a Javascript SDK for **browsers and Node** that makes it easy for developers to correctly and safely use the four standard cryptographic operations (**encrypt, decrypt, sign, and verify**).
 It uses only battle-tested, industry standard cryptoalgorithms
-(e.g. ECDSA) and key representations (e.g. JOSE/JWT) but layers in additional important and valuable features:
+(e.g., ES384, RSA-OAEP-256) and key representations (e.g. JOSE/JWS/JWE) but layers in
+additional important and valuable features:

- *  Individual keys can be members of any number of groups, the latter which in turn can be nested members of other groups.
+ *  Individual keys can be members of any number of groups, which in turn can be nested members of other groups.
 Groups themselves have keys associated with them and this enables a very valuable use case: